- Course Number:

 - Course Title:

 - Health Record Content in Non-Acute Care Settings

 - Special Fee:

-Course DescriptionContinues the concepts of health information management covered in Health Information Management 1 including components of the content, use and structure of non-hospital healthcare data.
+Course DescriptionAddresses the concepts of health information management including components of the content, use, and structure of non-acute health care data.
 Audit available.

 Intended Outcomes for the course